Easy Charcuterie Board Ideas for 2019

 I am a big fan of EASY when it comes to entertaining.
-And if you don’t feel like cooking or don’t have a lot of time to prepare, a charcuterie board can be a great option for feeding a large group of people.
-All you have to do is make a trip to the store to buy all of your ingredients, arrange them, and you’re done.
-Today I’m sharing with you 13 themed charcuterie board ideas for your next casual get together.
+If you don't feel like cooking or don't have a lot of time to prepare, a charcuterie board can be a great option for feeding a large group of people.
+All you have to do is make a trip to the store to buy all of your ingredients, arrange them, and you're done.
+Today I'm sharing with you 27 themed charcuterie board ideas for your next casual get together.

 What is a charcuterie board?

 Charcuterie is just the French word for cured meats.
 A typical French charcuterie board contains a couple of meats, a pâté or terrine, slices of baguette, a few cheeses, mustard, some pickles, and maybe a few grapes.
-But in the last few years, charcuterie boards have taken on a life of their own.
+But in the last few years, charcuterie boards have taken on a life of their own with all kinds of meats and cheeses, dips and spreads, crackers, and fruits and vegetables all artfully arranged on a beautiful board.

-They’ve become popular because they’re easy and yet impressive at the same time.
-(It doesn’t hurt that they’re super Instagrammable as well.)
-Everyone thinks they’re fun, and no matter what kind of diet you follow, you can usually find something to eat on a charcuterie board.
+They've become popular because they're easy and yet impressively beautiful at the same time.
+Everyone thinks they're fun, and no matter what kind of diet you follow, you can usually find something to eat on a charcuterie board.

 What Kind of Board to Use

-When it comes to putting together a charcuterie board, first you have to decide what to use as your base.
-You can’t go wrong with a wooden or slate board.
+When it comes to putting together a charcuterie board, first, you have to decide what to use as your base.
+You can't go wrong with a wooden or slate board, but you can also just use anything that you have -- a platter or even a cookie sheet can work in a pinch.

 Check out the 12 BEST charcuterie boards for sale online here!